 The approval-listing fee will be billed semi-annually by PCI SSC.
-The billing dates shall be set as May 1 and November 1 of every year.
-Vendors will be billed the full amount for all unexpired PCI approvals existing on April 30 to cover the period May 1 through April 30.
-The November 1 billing will cover any new listings that post from May 2 through October 31.
+The billing dates shall be set as 1 May and 1 November of every year.
+Vendors will be billed the full amount for all unexpired PCI approvals existing on 30 April to cover the period 1 May through 30 April.
+The 1 November billing will cover any new listings that post from 1 May through 31 October.
 Vendors with new listings posted during this period will be issued a pro-rated invoice based on the effective date of the listing.

 All approved devices for which the approval has not expired shall be billed an approval-listing fee for all such approvals that existed as of 1 May.
 Vendors shall not be billed the annual listing fee for "End of Life" (EOL) products for which they have notified PCI in writing ninety (90) days prior to the billing date of 1 May.
-An End of Life product is a product no longer marketed for new deployments.
+An End of Life product is a product no longer marketed for new deployments as described in Section A.13 - Additional Information.
 This applies only to an entire approval, and not individual items within an approval.
 The notification should be accompanied by a copy of the end-of-life notification sent by the vendor to their customers.
 The product(s) will continue to be listed by PCI as approved until the natural approval expiration date with notation of the vendor's cessation of sales for new deployments, unless other reasons (e.g., device compromise) dictate withdrawal of the approval by PCI.
 In all cases, vendors will not be allowed to manipulate product listings to avoid the listing or maintenance fee.